melezhik/pjam-on-rails/README.md

 ## Application

 Is arbitruary perl application.

+## Component

-A `component` - is a part of application, an arbitrary source code stored in VCS.
+Is a part of application, an arbitrary source code stored in VCS.
 In pjam model an application is the _list_ of components.
 Components may also be treated as perl modules, but not necessarily should be perl modules.
 Every component should has valid Build.PL|Makefile.PL file, placed at component's root directory in VCS.

 ## Pjam dependency